tiagodeluna/study-notes/Git/git-commands/README.md

 | ----- | ----- |
 | git submodule add `repo url` `folder name` | Add a remote repo as a submodule in the current repo |
 | git submodule update --init --recursive | Tells git to download the contents of submodule when downloading current repository |

+---

+## Glossary

+* **Staging area**: a.k.a _index_, is essentially a “holding area” for changes that will be committed.
+It helps in reviewing changes and allows you to control what parts of the working tree go into the repository on the next “commit” operation.
+Files in the index are called _staged files_.
+* **Tracked/untracked files**: tracked files are files in the _working tree_ that are versioned in the git repository.
+Therefore, _untracked_ files are new files, not yet versioned.
+* **Working Tree**: is a directory (and its files and subdirectories) on your file system that is associated with a git repository.